 Many people think of slip and fall cases as “minor” injuries, but the fact is that these accidents can be as physically harmful as a car crash.
 Depending on the circumstances, the height of the fall and the part of the body that is injured, you could suffer permanent disability from a slip-and-fall accident.
-Therefore, it is important to treat slip-and-fall accidents seriously and to do everything possible to protect your rights and recover damages for your injuries.
+Therefore, it is important to treat slip-and-fall accidents seriously and to do everything possible to protect your rights, find the best slip and fall accident attorney available, and recover damages for your injuries.

 What Is A Slip-and-Fall Accident?